Logo Logo

 BLER measurements can be made on these types of input signals:

-• One or more GPRS uplink and downlink PDTCH pairs with the mobile station in active cell mode and the data connection type set to ETSI Type B or BLER.
+• One or more uplink and downlink PDTCH pairs with the mobile station in active cell mode and the data connection type set to ETSI Type B, ETSI Type B Acknowledged, or BLER.
 If you want to optimize measurement speed, it is important that the mobile station is set up for the same number of uplink and downlink PDTCHs.

-• One or more GPRS uplink and downlink PDTCH pairs with the mobile station in GPRS BCH+PDTCH test mode (see CALL:OPERating:MODE for details on setting the cell operating mode).
+• One or more uplink and downlink PDTCH pairs with the mobile station in either GPRS BCH+PDTCH test mode or EGPRS BCH+PDTCH test mode (see CALL:OPERating:MODE for details on setting the cell operating mode).
 Note that you have to manually set your mobile station to synchronize its internal frequency and timing reference with the test set.
 You also have to command the mobile station to loop back the PDTCH data.

 BLER Measurement Results